 The Civic and Corolla were on a roll in the eighties and nineties, with a new generation arriving like clockwork every four years.
 And it showed, in their relentless refinement.
 The Civic engine hummed like a Stradivarius (a Japanese brand of sewing machine).
 The Saturn engine growled like a coffee grinder.
 Saturn interiors were always obviously cheap.
 Corolla interiors (of the nineties) weren’t.
-Honda and Toyota might have been worried about Saturn initially, as they were briefly about the Neon, but needn’t have.
+Honda and Toyota might have been worried about Saturn initially, as they were briefly about the Neon a few years later, but needn’t have.
 It was GM, after all.

 The really big problem with Roger’s big Saturn idea is this: where do we go from here?
 Was that even considered?
 Ok, by throwing enough billions at it, GM showed that it could make a half-way decent, reasonably-competitive small car.
 Does that make a viable car company/division?
 I don’t think so (and didn’t at the time, contrary to the popular thinking).
 And that’s where the whole Saturn experiment begins to take its inevitable ugly turn.